Bitcoin and Energy Consumption - Rebuttal

 4.)
 We haven't even discussed the amount of energy required to support the existing banking system (639 TWh).
 When you use your VISA card, you do not see the 600,000 employees who commute to work using gasoline-burning cars, the 26-story buildings which are lit 24 hours a day, data centers which are doing fraud prevention and analytics, as well as selling data to intelligence agencies and advertisers.
 All of this costs a lot of money and energy, and arguably just as "wasteful," but it's a hidden cost.

 5.)
 Cherry on top: the world's largest polluters and energy spenders are military; the main purpose they serve is to kill people.
-State-sponsored warfare the direct result of the non-separation of Money and State.
+State-sponsored warfare is enabled by the union of Money and State.
 The debasement of money is a tool for governments to engage in long, brutal wars.
 We have historical precedence of this phenomena:

 Bitcoin incentivises renewable energy